microsoft/vscode-node-azure-pack/README.md

-# Azure Extension Pack for Node Developers
+# Azure Extensions Node Developers

-The Azure Extension Pack for Node developers installs a collection of extensions for building and deploying Node based applications and services to Azure.
+The Azure Extension for Node developers installs a collection of extensions for building and deploying Node based applications and services to Azure.

 > If you do not have an Azure subscription, [sign up today](https://azure.microsoft.com/en-us/free/?b=16.48) for a free account and get **$200** in Azure Credits to try out any combination of Azure services.